cfourt/weather/README.md

-# Hail Yeah!
+# Weather App
-A tiny weather app designed to fetch and display weather via zip-code Weather info is cached for a maximum of 30 minutes
+Weather ((aka.
+Hail Yeah!) is a tiny weather app designed to fetch and display weather via street address.
+Weather info is cached for a maximum of 30 minutes

 **A quick overview of the system**